Murabaha: Halal or Haram?

 But I am against Murabaha for two reasons:

-It uses interest AND It insults Muslims through claiming to be Islamic.
+It uses interest AND It insults Muslims by claiming to be Islamic.